rmdm/assert-match/README.md

 - ```assert.notDeepStrictEqual (actual, expected, [message])```

-`assert-match` allows you to check **actual** value (or its property) not against a specific **expected** value (or ist property) as standard `deep` assertions do, but aganst a matcher or a combination of them.
+`assert-match` allows you to check **actual** value (or its property) not against a specific **expected** value as standard `deep` assertions do, but against a matcher or a combination of them.
 Without using matchers these assertions behave exactly like their standard counterparts which [has been tested](test/core/test-assert.spec.js) against the same set of tests as the standard ones.